 Recommendations

-The SAW participants shall make recommendation to the SIEC.
+The SAW participants shall make recommendations to the SIEC.
 Recommendations should be based on consensus when possible.
 If consensus is not possible the SAW shall include a majority and minority recommendation, to the SIEC.
 A list of meeting participants shall be included with any recommendation(s) to provide documentation of stakeholder participation and representation.

 Meetings